edemagbenyo/rpg-game/README.md

 ## Story and Gameplay

 ### Story
 A player(Sedem) is on the quest to save the world from the tyrant Grand Trotro(GT) who has brought darkness to the people of Seduland.
 To get to GT and restore light, Sedem needs to collect many possible ammunitions for the fight.
 He must reach the 3rd level before he can get to fight GT.
-Collecting the stars is not as easy as it sounds as there are flying birds that are constantly blocking the way and trying to eat Sedem so he cannot get to GT and get a finish.
+Collecting the stars is not as easy as it sounds, as there are flying birds that are constantly blocking the way and trying to eat Sedem so he cannot get to GT and get a finish.
 To get to a superior level, Sedem must collect a minimum number of stars(the number doubles at each level).

 ### Gameplay
 Player uses the direction keys( up: to jump and move to upper blocks, down: to move down in a faster way, left: to move left, right: to move right).